 - a.
 A copy of this Policy, which includes the District's Grievance Process, and any informal resolution process; - b.
 The sexual harassment allegations, including sufficient details known at the time and with sufficient time so that parties may prepare a response before the initial interview.
 Sufficient details include parties involved in the incident, if known; the alleged conduct constituting sexual harassment; and the date and time of the alleged incident; - c.
 A statement that the Respondent is presumed not responsible for the alleged conduct; - d.
 A statement that a determination of responsibility is made at the Grievance Process's conclusion; - e.
 A statement that the parties may have an advisor of their choice, who may be an attorney, although any attorney or advisor who is not a District employee will be at the party's own cost; - f.
-A statement that the parties will be provided an opportunity to inspect and review any evidence before the investigation report is finalized; and - g.
-If the Complainant or Respondent is a student, and the District's Student Code of Conduct addresses false statements by students during the disciplinary process, a citation to that portion of the Code of Conduct.
-If the Code of Conduct does not address false statements by students, the notice is not required to include any reference.
+A statement that the parties will be provided an opportunity to inspect and review any evidence before the investigation report is finalized; and

-If, during the course of an investigation, the Investigator decides to investigate allegations that are not included in this notice, the District will provide notice of the additional allegations to the Complainant and Respondent.
+If the Complainant or Respondent is a student, and the District's Student Code of Conduct addresses false statements by students during an investigation or the disciplinary process, a citation to that portion of the Code of Conduct.
+If, during the course of an investigation, the Investigator decides to investigate allegations that are not included in the initial notice, the District will provide notice of the additional allegations to the Complainant and Respondent.

-Informal Resolution
+3. Informal Resolution